Betta Fins Shredded Overnight? 6 Possible Causes

 A very common issue with betta fish is that smaller and faster fish can fin-nip your betta.
 This can also happen overnight, and you should monitor the behavior of your betta fish tank mates, to make sure that this is the cause of your betta injury.

-Although it is not always the case, but some tetra, rasbora, and barb species can be very aggressive fin nippers.
+Although it is not always the case, some tetra, rasbora, and barb species can be very aggressive fin nippers.
 Fin nipping is very situational, and does not occur every single time with the same species.
 This problem actually has a deeper meaning: if your tank mates are fin-nipping your betta, they probably feel stressed, or there is not enough room for all the fish.

 This problem can be solved in a couple of ways.
 Firstly, try to rearrange your aquarium, so that your betta fish tank mates would have something else to focus on.
 If that does not work, I highly suggest rehoming your betta fish, or the fin nippers, that are causing you problems.
 If the fin-nipping is stopped, your betta will heal on its own.